awsdocs/amazon-efs-user-guide/doc_source/api-reference.md

 The specific Amazon EFS operation to which a given request maps is determined by a combination of the request's method \(GET, PUT, POST, or DELETE\) and which of the various patterns its Request\-URI matches\.
 If the operation is PUT or POST, Amazon EFS extracts call arguments from the Request\-URI path segment, query parameters, and the JSON object in the request body\.

 **Note**
 Although operation names, such as `CreateFileSystem`, don't appear on the wire, these names are meaningful in AWS Identity and Access Management \(IAM\) policies\.
-For more information, see [Authentication and Access Control for Amazon EFS](auth-and-access-control.md)\.
+For more information, see [Identity and Access Management for Amazon EFS](auth-and-access-control.md)\.
 The operation name is also used to name commands in command\-line tools and elements of the AWS SDK APIs\.
 For example, there is a AWS CLI command named `create-file-system` that maps to the `CreateFileSystem` operation\.
 The operation name also appears in AWS CloudTrail logs for Amazon EFS API calls\.